igorshubovych/markdownlint-cli/README.md

 ### Ignoring files

-If present in the current folder, a `.markdownlintignore` file will be used to ignore files and /or directories according to the rules for [gitignore][gitignore].
+If present in the current folder, a `.markdownlintignore` file will be used to ignore files and/or directories according to the rules for [gitignore][gitignore].
+If the `-p`/`--ignore-path` option is present, the specified file will be used instead of `.markdownlintignore`.

 The order of operations is:

-- Enumerate files/directories/globs on the command line
+- Enumerate files/directories/globs passed on the command line
-- Apply exclusions from `.markdownlintignore`
+- Apply exclusions from `-p`/`--ignore-path` (if specified) or `.markdownlintignore` (if present)
-- Apply exclusions from `-i`/`--ignore` option(s)
+- Apply exclusions from any `-i`/`--ignore` option(s) that are specified

 ### Fixing errors